 Step 1.
 Go to the FFmpeg official download site.
-There you are given many different versions correspond to Windows, Mac, and Linux respectively.
-After you choose which operating system you want to install in, you'll be lead to the FFmpeg Builds Page which displays the version, architecture, linking, and license information of the install pack that you are going to acquire.
+There you are given many versions correspond to Windows, Mac, and Linux respectively.
+After you choose which operating system you want to install in, you'll be led to the FFmpeg Builds Page which displays the version, architecture, linking, and license information of the installation package that you are going to acquire.

 Step 2.
 Click on Download Build.
 In my case, I download Windows 64-bit static version.

 Step 3.
-Once the install pack is successfully downloaded on your computer, you need to take 7zip to extract the ffpmeg.exe.
+Once the installation package is successfully downloaded on your computer, you need to take 7zip to extract the ffpmeg.exe.

 Step 4.
 Move over to your system directly (in most of the cases, the OS/C: folder), and create a new folder named FFmpeg.

 Step 5.
 Paste the expanded files for the ffmpeg.exe to this newly created folder.